Sem-5/Doge-Coin/Assignments/README.md

 # Parameters
-Parameters num_nodes, franction of slow nodes, TxnGen time and BlockIntervals are specified in NetSim constructor
-TxnGen : specified per node
+TxnGen : specified per node in milliseconds
-BlockInterval : specified for whole chain
+BlockInterval : specified for whole chain in milliseconds

 # Logs
-Each x_TREE.log file contains :
+Each x_TREE.log file contains complete blocktree:
-mining_speed(ms) 0/1(1 = fast and 0 = slow) number_mined
+mining_speed(in ms) 0/1(1 = fast and 0 = slow) number_of_mined_blocks
 time_recv id parent_id nTxns minerID
 .
 .
 .
+for each block id in blocktree

 Each x_TXN.log files contains the complete blockchain with all transactions (verbose)

-Each x_CHAIN.log file contains the longest blockchain in order genesis -> latest and each block's miner
+Each x_CHAIN.log file contains the blockchain in order genesis -> latest and each block's miner

 # Directions
 To compile, follow :